What do you think Santa would say if I was to leave him a plate of coal cookies?

 Next gradually add in the dry ingredients.

-Next, drop in the chocolate chips.
+Next, add 1-1/2 cups chocolate chips.
 For this recipe, I’m using bittersweet 60% cacao and slowly mix them in.

-Yes these extremely black cookies are edible.
-Just because they look just. like. coal doesn’t mean they taste like coal.
+But yes these extremely black cookies are edible.
+Just because they look just.like.coal doesn’t mean they taste like coal.
 Only a gazillion times better because, chocolate!
+I think they taste like chocolate chip Oreo brownies.

 Enjoy!
 And if you give this Naughty Coal Cookis recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!